gbenroofficial/Car_Sales_Analytics/README.md

 # Car_Sales_Analytics
 Analytics project describing a car sales data.
 Please view excel charts and tables of solutions by downloading file named query1.xls <br />
+To have a copy of database for checking SQL commands you can copy the script from Script+for+Classic+Models.txt and run in MySQL workbench to create database <br />
 Project analyst questions and solutions

 ## Please give an overview of sales for 2004.
 Breakdown by product, country, and city.
 Include sales value, cost of sales and net profit in 2004.